haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/plugins.md

 Plugins defined in the global scope will be applied when the system is in a specific area (i.e. frontend, backend, etc).
 These global plugin configuration can also be extended or overridden via an area's `di.xml`.

-For example, the developer can disable a global plugin in the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} area by disabling it in the specific `di.xml` file for the backend area.
+例如， the developer can disable a global plugin in the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} area by disabling it in the specific `di.xml` file for the backend area.

 ### 相关主题s